fastrodev/fastro/readme.md

 |Fastro|23025.6|97.9%|

 Written in typescript.
 No need to register routes, controllers, middlewares, templates, or static files.
 They will be loaded and saved when the server starts.

-You can see the example of deployed webapp at this link: [https://hello-6bxxicr2uq-uc.a.run.app](https://hello-6bxxicr2uq-uc.a.run.app).

-## What's next:
-Go to [the quickstart](docs/quickstart.md) to create your own.

 ## Features
 - Body handling `application/json`